jonaaix/main-caddy-proxy/README.md

          - main-proxy
       labels:
          # Match any domain
-         caddy: "*"
+         caddy_0: "*"
          # Reverse proxy to container port 9000
-         caddy.reverse_proxy: "{{upstreams 9000}}"
+         caddy_0.reverse_proxy: "{{upstreams 9000}}"
          # Enable gzip and zstd compression
-         caddy.encode: zstd gzip
+         caddy_0.encode: zstd gzip
 ```

 ⚠️ **Important Notes:**

-- For Let's Encrypt to issue certificates, each custom domain **must** have DNS A/AAAA records pointing to your server.
+* For Let's Encrypt to issue certificates, each custom domain **must** have DNS A/AAAA records pointing to your server.
-- Caddy will automatically request and maintain certificates for all discovered hostnames.
+* Caddy will automatically request and maintain certificates for all discovered hostnames.
-- You can optionally restrict accepted domains with Caddyfile configuration or advanced label rules if you don’t want
+* You can optionally restrict accepted domains with Caddyfile configuration or advanced label rules if you don’t want
 truly everything proxied.

 ---